3mdeb/news-and-ideas/blog/content/post/2020-12-21-cicd-tools-comparison.md

 Drone uniqueness comes from its approach to execution of functionality.
 Every step runs as a separate conatiner and is isolated from others.
 This allows for easier debugging and less coupling between steps.
+Containerization helps with resource conflicts and bottlenecks.

+Drone has both free OSS Communnity Edition and Enterprise Edition which free for inidividuals, students and companies with annual gross revenue less than $1 million US dollars.
+The Community Edition has stripped functionality with no Kubernetes integration, SQLite as the only database backend available and no secret management.
+It is also limited to single machine and does not support autoscaling.

 ## Buildbot